 PHOTO BY: Risk Management

-Both nonresidential and overall construction input prices increased in September, with natural gas and crude petroleum prices bouncing back, according to analysis of the U.S. Bureau of Labor Statistics (BLS) Producer Price Index released Friday by Associated Builders and Contractors (ABC).
+The U.S. construction industry rebounded strongly, adding 14,000 net new jobs in July according to an analysis of Bureau of Labor Statistics data released Friday by Associated Builders and Contractors (ABC).

 This gain comes after the construction sector lost a combined 27,000 jobs from April to June.
 The construction industry’s unemployment rate inched lower in July, shedding a tenth of a percentage point to reach 4.5 percent, the industry’s lowest unemployment rate since October 2006.

 The nonresidential sector accounted for a majority of July’s gains, adding 11,500 net new jobs.
 The residential sector remained stagnant for the month, adding only 700 net new positions.
 Heavy and civil engineering employment, which lost 8,800 jobs from January to June, experienced a modest rebound in July by adding 1,900 net new jobs.

 “After several months of disappointing construction spending and employment data, today’s release was most welcome,” said ABC Chief Economist Anirban Basu.
 “If there is a slowdown in construction, it appears to be in residential as opposed to nonresidential activity.
 Today’s release provides evidence that the nonresidential construction recovery has not yet stalled.

 “While hiring in July was strong both in the broader economy and in key nonresidential construction segments, ongoing job creation exacerbates the issue of rampant skilled labor shortage,” said Basu.
 “The construction employment rate is now down to 4.5 percent.
 The implication is that wage pressures continue to build.
 Therefore, contractors will likely need to more aggressively pass along cost increases to purchasers of construction services in order to simply maintain their current level of profitability.